 PwC shares why RPA is a great way to start a firm's digital transformation

 RPA is the next step in the evolution of automation.
-PwC's Kevin Kroen discusses why RPA can be a key piece to a financial institution's longer-term digital transformation.
+PwC's Kevin Kroen discusses why RPA can be a key part of a financial institution's longer-term digital transformation.

 PwC shares strategies for successful RPA and digital labor implementation

 PwC's Kevin Kroen discusses how RPA fits into a firm's broader digital strategy.
-Financial institutions should balance short-term and long-term success when implementing RPA across their organizations.
+Kroen explains that institutions should balance short-term and long-term success when implementing RPA across their organizations.

 For more information on how PwC can help with RPA, reach out to one of our leaders below or explore our RPA services.